sacherjj/CasperLabs/docs/NODE.md

 ##### Step 3: Create Node keys and TLS Certificate

-* Create Node keys and TLS Certificate as described [here](KEYS.md#generating-node-keys-and-validator-keys).
+The node uses a separate set of keys for its' TLS certificate.
+These keys are separate from validator keys- which happen to be the same as account keys (created via Clarity).
+In this step, create the Node keys and TLS Certificate as described [here](KEYS.md#generating-node-keys-and-validator-keys).

 ##### Step 4: Start the Execution Engine